microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Actions/DeviceManagement.Actions/examples/v1.0-beta/Set-MgDeviceManagementVirtualEndpointUserSetting.md

 		}
 	)
 }
-Set-MgDeviceManagementVirtualEndpointUserSetting -CloudPcUserSettingId $cloudPcUserSettingId -BodyParameter $params
+Set-MgBetaDeviceManagementVirtualEndpointUserSetting -CloudPcUserSettingId $cloudPcUserSettingId -BodyParameter $params
 ```
-This example shows how to use the Set-MgDeviceManagementVirtualEndpointUserSetting Cmdlet.
+This example shows how to use the Set-MgBetaDeviceManagementVirtualEndpointUserSetting Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).